Technologicat/mcpyrate/quasiquotes.md

    `x` at the macro use site.
 It's the same as just `x` inside the same `q[]`.

    This is a useless use of `n[]`.
-The reason `n[]` exists at all is that the argument may be a variable.
+The reason `n[]` exists at all is that the argument can be the result of a computation performed at the macro definition site.

    Using `n[]` to name-unquote a string literal does shut up flake8 concerning the "undefined" name `x`, but for that use case, we recommend `# noqa: F821`.